 Chocolate Recipes for for Ramadan for your beloved people

 A red box of chocolates, which often comes in the shape of a heart, is one of the most popular gifts in Ramadan; it celebrates love alongside the beautiful roses.
 For instance, chocolate represents the food of love and sharing.
-Because it expresses desire, pleasure and passion and Chocolate is considered in Central American history is one of the most important luxurious foods and is highly valued by the wealthy societies, who were known of their love for cocoa syrup with cornmeal Vanilla, honey and hot pepper.
+Because it expresses desire, pleasure and passion and Chocolate is considered in Central American history as one of the most important luxurious foods and is highly valued by the wealthy societies, who were known for their love for cocoa syrup with cornmeal Vanilla, honey and hot pepper.
 Cocoa beans were considered valuable and expensive ingredients that no one was able to get easily.
-And chocolate was even compared to gold at times; and it was even used to pay taxes imposed by rulers in The Aztecs.
+And the chocolate was even compared to gold at times, and it was even used to pay taxes imposed by rulers in The Aztecs.

-Chocolate swept later through Europe, and in London, chocolate houses began to compete with cafes and become a favourite place for socializing.
+Chocolate swept later through Europe, and in London, chocolate houses began to compete with cafés and become a favourite place for socializing.
 When Louis XVI married Marie Antoinette in 1770, she brought her Personal Chocolate maker with her to Versailles and became known as “The Queen’s Chocolate Maker” before spreading to all over the world.

 Chocolate includes many recipes, including:

 - Chocolate with milk and sweet almonds to help with digestion